-In line with the authority delegated by the Board, the People and Governance Committee:
+In line with the authority delegate by the Board, the People and Governance Committee

-- Reviews and evaluates the composition and effectiveness of the Board and its Committees to maintain the appropriate balance of skills, knowledge, experience and independence, and makes recommendations to the Board with regard to any changes, while having due regard to the benefits of diversity on the Board. - Ensures that succession plans for the Chair, Non-Executive Directors (NEDs), Executive Directors and Group senior management are in place and kept under review - Nominates suitable candidates for appointment to the Board and its Committees, and makes recommendations to the Board on any matters relating to the continuation in office of any Director at any time. - Approves the appointment of any Director to executive or other office, and retains oversight of the development plans for Executive Leadership Team members. - Reviews and develops the Board's corporate governance framework and monitors its compliance with corporate governance standards and practices, ensuring that it remains appropriate to the size, complexity and strategy of the Company.
+- Reviews and evaluates the composition and effectiveness of the Board and its Committees to maintain the appropriate balance of skills, knowledge, experience and independence, and makes recommendations to the Board with regard to any changes, while having due regard to the benefits of diversity on the Board. - Ensures that succession plans for the Chair, Non-Executive Directors (NEDs), Executive Directors and Group senior management are in place and kept under review. - Nominates suitable candidates for appointment to the Board and its Committees, and makes recommendations to the Board on any matters relating to the continuation in office of any Director at any time. - Approves the appointment of any Director to executive or other office, and retains oversight of the development plans for Executive Leadership Team members. - Reviews and develops the Board's corporate governance framework

-- Maintains the Directors' conflicts of interest policy and determines the principles on which outside directorships may be accepted by Executive Directors. - Reviews the Board's policy on diversity, equality and inclusion and the effectiveness of its implementation - Owns the workforce engagement strategy on behalf of the Board, monitoring its effectiveness, and reports to the Board. - Strengthens the employee voice within the Boardroom. - Assesses and monitors the Group's culture.

-The People and Governance

-Committee consists entirely of

-independent NEDs, as defined in the

-UK Corporate Governance Code 2018

-(the Code).
-The Board Chair is the

-Chair of the Committee, and was

-independent, as defined by the Code

-on appointment
+e Directors' conflicts blicy and determines s on which outside s may be accepted by rectors.

+Board's policy on uality and inclusion ctiveness of its tion.

+orkforce engagement behalf of the Board, ts effectiveness, and e Board the employee voice oardroom.

+d monitors the

+ure.

+d Governance nsists entirely of IEDs, as defined in the Governance Code 2018 Board Chair is the mmittee, and was is defined by the Code, nt.
 Biographical details of the current members of the Committee are set out on pages 96 - 99.

 The Committee's terms of reference, which can be found on our website state it must meet at least three times a year.
-A quorum for meeting is two NEDs
+A quorum for meeting is two NEDs.

-The Committee is authorised to seek external legal advice and other independent professional advice as it sees fit
+The Committee is authorised to seek external legal advice and other independent professional advice as it sees fit.